fverdugo/fverdugo.github.io/research.md

 organizing community-driven educational programs.
 Being an affiliated project, Gridap.jl is eligible to participate in NumFOCUS funding schemes and other events like the participation in the [Google Summer of Code](https://g.co/gsoc/) under the NumFOCUS umbrella.
+In 2021, we participated with the projects ["Visualizing PDE approximations in Julia with Gridap.jl and Makie.jl"](https://summerofcode.withgoogle.com/archive/2021/projects/5637150787239936/) and ["A fast finite element interpolator in Gridap.jl"](https://summerofcode.withgoogle.com/archive/2021/projects/5162121666494464/).

 ##### Results